Chart Color Schemes

 The educational profile of Redlynch exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 35.3% currently enrolled in formal education.
-This includes 12.7% in primary, 12.1% in secondary, and 4.5% in tertiary education.
+Educational participation is notably high, with 35.3% of residents currently enrolled in formal education.
+This includes 12.7% in primary education, 12.1% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education